eliasjacob/paper_brcad5/README.md

 3 - Use the same kaggle page described above to download the pretrained language models and place all files and folders inside the folder `code/` in this repository.
 Replace any existing files.

-4 - Install the enviroment
+4 - Install the environment
 ```bash
 cd paper_brcad5
 conda env create --file environment.yaml